rueter/rueter.github.io/emerald/docs/Rueter2010_Adnominal-person-in-the-morphological-system-of-Erzya_sust261_Disertation-2010-12_PhD.md

 Special usage
 The possessor/controller indexing strategies readily associated with the third person singular and plural can be further augmented by notions of vocative function and contextual definiteness.
-The vocative function attributed to the third-person form parallels the first person vocative in such a way that the addressee is not abruptly confronted by “HEY YOU” moment of the %Kaj vocative, rather he or she is woven into the fabric of the conversation as a rhematic component.
+The vocative function attributed to the third-person form parallels the first person vocative in such a way that the addressee is not abruptly confronted by “HEY YOU” moment of the -Kaj vocative, rather he or she is woven into the fabric of the conversation as a rhematic component.
 For a concrete illustration of such a usage, I can draw upon personal experience in which my wife was busy doing something in one room while the baby and I were in the other.
 I was writing something when the baby